 "Through building voices and cultivating artistry, I aim to inspire confidence and illuminate a path of personal self-discovery that leads students to discover their most authentic selves.
 By cultivating vocal technique, stage presence, language proficiency, and musical interpretation, I have found that in addition to becoming competent musicians, students are empowered to connect more deeply with themselves, their music, their audiences and their communities."

-Vladimir Dinic - CLARINET
+Vladimir Dinic - CLARINET AND SAXOPHONE